donmccurdy/three-to-cannon/README.md

 // Result object includes a CANNON.Shape instance, and (optional)
 // an offset or quaternion for that shape. const {shape, offset, quaternion} = result;

+// Add the shape to a CANNON.Body. body.addShape(shape, offset, orientation);
 ```

 See further documentation on the [CANNON.Shape](https://pmndrs.github.io/cannon-es/docs/classes/Shape.html) class.